Skip to main content

 He added that the term “grease monkey” is a relic of the past.
 “Technicians are respected now,” Crabtree said.
 “With technology now, you can’t fix a car as a mechanic under the shade tree.
 And everybody wants their car to run, so there’s always a need.”

-Eddie Ellington, the Director of Business Development & Public Relations at Charles Boyd Chevrolet, said that the dealership is fortunate to have Crabtree’s knowledge, experience and professionalism to help collaborate with VGCC.
+Eddie Ellington, the Director of Business Development & Public Relations at Charles Boyd Chevrolet, said that the dealership is fortunate to have Crabtree’s knowledge, experience, and professionalism to help collaborate with VGCC.
 “GM Technicians are held to a higher standard and training,” Ellington said.
-“When you enter into an apprenticeship, you are learning what we strive for and our goal is that when you’re done, you’ll move right into full-time employment within our company.”
+“When you enter into an apprenticeship, you are learning what we strive for.
+Our goal is that when you’re done, you’ll move right into full-time employment within our company.”